philc/book-notes/thinking in systems - donella meadows.md

   * "The world is nonlinear.
 Trying to make it linear for our mathematical or administrative convenience is not usually a good idea even when feasible."
   * Some systems are perverse: their structure produces truly problematic behavior.
-    * "The destruction hey cause is often blamed on particular actors or events, although it is actually a consequence of system structure."
+    * "The destruction they cause is often blamed on particular actors or events, although it is actually a consequence of system structure."
   * Policy resistance: the balancing loop in the system maintains its behavior despite changing outside forces.